stanford-earth/stanford_research_area/README.md

 Description
 ---

-The Stanford Module Example module is used to do some things.
-Please put a description of what this module does so that a new developer can get a quick understanding about what this module does.
+The Stanford Research Area is a feature for the Research Area content type for the Stanford Earth project.

 Accessibility
 ---